DRAGON: A Dialogue-Based Robot for Assistive Navigation with Visual Language Grounding: Dialogue And Grounding

 \subsection{Natural language understanding (NLU)}

 The NLU takes a transcribed sentence as input and outputs user intents and entities of interest.
-Table~\ref{tab:intents} shows all possible user intents.
+The intent recognizer is a multi-label classifier with all classes shown in Table~\ref{tab:intents}.
+The intents are designed based on the needs of our tasks.
 The entities are locations, objects, and object attributes which include the material and functionalities of an object.
 We use Dual Intent and Entity Transformer for intent classification and entity recognition~\cite{bunk2020diet}.
-We train the model using a custom dataset with $1092$ sentences.
+We train the model using a custom dataset with $1092$ sentences collected by ourselves.
 For each intent, we collect various expressions including misspelled and phonetically similar phrases, which makes our NLU robust to the nuances of human language and the errors caused by the SR. For example, ``a think'' and ``a sink'' both refer to the kitchen sink.
 We also collected expressions for multi-intents and unknown intents so that the NLU can fulfill a request containing multiple intents and ignore noise input.
 For instance, ``Hello robot, can you take me to a sofa?'' will both activate the robot and set an object goal.
-Once the intent and entities are extracted, the corresponding downstream module is activated and the robot informs the user via language feedback.
+Once the intent and entities are extracted, the corresponding downstream module is activated.
 The NLU may pass additional input arguments to modules such as extracted entities or the whole sentence.
+Different downsteam models are triggers based on extracted intents and entities.